5 midline complications to know

 Failure to comply with these points or their improper use, can contribute significantly to the appearance of different complications.
 They can sometimes be serious and compromise the quality of life of the patient, including his life.

-Most common MIDLINE COMPLICATIONS
+Most common midline complications

 The most common midline complications are: